carsoncarpenter7/High-Performance-Computing/HW 2/readme.md

 Exercise 1.
 Write either a single program or two separate C/C++ programs that use(s) MPI blocking and non-blocking commands MPI_Send, MPI_Rcvd, MPI_Isend and MPI_Ircvd to exchange one float value between process with rank 0 and process with rank 1.
 Calculate the execution time using MPI_Wtime to compute the execution time and write it down in the table below as follows:

-A single transmission using blocking communication                  | Execution Time A single transmission using non blocking communication              | Execution Time Two transmissions (round trip) using blocking communication         | Execution Time Two transmissions (round trip) using non blocking communication     | Execution Time
+A single transmission using blocking communication                  | Execution Time\n A single transmission using non blocking communication              | Execution Time\n Two transmissions (round trip) using blocking communication         | Execution Time\n Two transmissions (round trip) using non blocking communication     | Execution Time\n